Deep03/RSA-Algorithm/README.md

 To get started, clone this repository to your local machine and follow the documentation to understand how to use the RSA encryption algorithm.
 You can use the provided sample keys to experiment with encryption and decryption.

-## Contributions

-Contributions to this repository are welcome!
-If you have ideas for improvements, bug fixes, or additional features, please open an issue or submit a pull request.
-Let's work together to make this implementation even better.

 ## License

 This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute this code.
 Please refer to the LICENSE file for more details.

 ## Acknowledgments

-This implementation is inspired by the work of Ron Rivest, Adi Shamir, and Leonard Adleman, the creators of the RSA algorithm.
-We appreciate their contributions to the field of cryptography.
+This implementation is inspired by the work of Ron Rivest, Adi Shamir, and Leonard Adleman, the creators of the RSA algorithm and my intention to create my own Java module for a future project.
+I appreciate their contributions to the field of cryptography..

 Thank you for visiting this repository.
-We hope it helps you understand and use the RSA encryption algorithm effectively.
+I hope it helps you understand and use the RSA encryption algorithm effectively.